ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 ## vCenter file-based backup
 {: #solution_backingup-vcenter}

-VMware vCenter Server and PSC provide an [appliance management user interface and API to export the database and configuration to a file server](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.install.doc/GUID-3EAED005-B0A3-40CF-B40D-85AD247D7EA4.html){:new_window} using various protocols.
+VMware vCenter Server with embedded PSC provides an [appliance management user interface and API to export the database and configuration to a file server](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.install.doc/GUID-3EAED005-B0A3-40CF-B40D-85AD247D7EA4.html){:new_window} using various protocols.
 VMware documents an example of how you can configure this to [run periodically as a cron job](https://pubs.vmware.com/vsphere-6-5/index.jsp?topic=%2Fcom.vmware.vsphere.vcsapg-rest.doc%2FGUID-222400F3-678E-4028-874F-1F83036D2E85.html){:new_window} directly on the vCenter Server Appliance and PSC, which you can adapt for your use.

 If you have an external PSC, you must back up both the vCenter Server Appliance and the PSC separately by using this technique.
 If you have an embedded PSC, then the PSC backup is included in your vCenter backup.
 Familiarize yourself with and plan for the considerations and limitations that are documented by VMware.
 Also, plan for a regular rotation and expiration of the file backups on your file server.